oh2mp/esp32_smart_rv/README.md

 ### known_tags.txt

 One known tag per row.
-First the MAC address in lowercase hex and colons between bytes, then TAB, then name of the tag and newline.
+First the MAC address in lowercase hex and colons between bytes, then TAB, then name of the tag and newline (ascii 0x0A).

 **Example known_tags.txt file:**